-Design giant robots in your browser with Morphic's Mech Mecha Ai image generator.
-Generate a heavy-assault frame bristling with armour plates, a sleek interceptor mid-thrust, or a battle-scarred salvage unit in a rust-streaked hangar, then use Character Lineup to keep the frame, paint scheme, and pilot insignia consistent across the squad.
-Hand the design to Image to Video to launch the Mecha into a takeoff sequence.
+Design giant robots in your browser with Morphic's Mech Mecha AI image generator.
+Create a heavy-assault frame bristling with armour or a salvage unit in a rusted hangar, keep squads consistent with Character Lineup and launch a takeoff with Image to Video.

 Mecha frames you can design